10 Coffee Concoctions to Kick Your Brain into Overdrive

 Because robusta beans produce more bitter tasting roasts, I’d understand your hesitation to putting it on your grocery list.

 For some added assurance that your coffee of choice is both powerful and tasty, check out a well-known brand of highly caffeinated beans (Death Wish Coffee being the most popular which we've reviewed)

 If the name doesn’t scare you away, then the amount of caffeine packed into these beans just may.
 Compared to your average Starbucks coffee, Death Wish Coffee has nearly triple the amount of caffeine.
 This hard-to-believe caffeine level is the result of a secret roasting method and a careful bean selection process.

-#7 - Pair It with a Slice of Grapefruit
+Pair Black Coffee With a Slice of Grapefruit

 My mother’s favorite go-to was grapefruit, and she loved to explain how healthy it was for me.
 Though I doubt my mother ever read through any nutritional science articles — like a fine country lady, her version of the truth came from nowhere else but her imagination — she was certainly onto something.

 Grapefruit and coffee is one of the best ways to give yourself a generous dose of sustainable energy.
 For the same reason that grapefruits have such a uniquely bitter taste, they can lengthen the effects of caffeine on the body.